cleominz/dsa3101-group-9/README.md

 │   │   ├── Q8_ethics_and_privacy_enhancements.ipynb        # Notebook containing Q8 ethics and privacy enhancements
 │   │   └── hypothetical_survey_responses.csv               # Contains hypothetical data used in Q8 notebook
 │   └── eda.ipynb                                           # Exploratory Data Analysis (EDA) notebook
-├── sql/                                                    # SQL scripts for database setup and data management │   ├── db-schema.sql                                       # Defines the database schema
-│   ├── db-data.sql                                         # Script to populate the database with data
-│   └── exploration of final_synthetic_data.sql             # Script to explore the final_synthetic_data.csv using SQL
 ├── simulation/                                             # Folder for simulation, optimization, and app scripts │   ├── data/                                               # Processed data used for simulation │   │   ├── attendance_df.csv                               # Processed attendance data for simulations